 Each traditional residence hall offers standard amenities.
 Each bedroom is furnished with a mattress, bed frame, desk, desk chair and dresser/closet unit for each occupant.
-All mattresses are extra-long twin in size, measuring 39" x 80", and require special linens.
+All mattresses are extralong twin in size, measuring 39" x 80", and require special linens.
 Sheets in this size are available in department and discount stores.
-Residence halls offer wireless internet service throughout and also offer Ethernet port access for all occupants of every bedroom.
-All bedrooms are also wired for our campus cable television service.
+Residence halls offer wireless internet service throughout as well as Ethernet port access for all occupants of every bedroom.
+All bedrooms are also wired for our campus television service, which allows students to watch local channels.
 Laundry facilities are available in all residential facilities and are free of charge to residents.
 Students simply need to provide their own laundry supplies (detergent, dryer sheets, etc.).
 All traditional residence halls offer lounge spaces that are frequently used for recreation, socializing and studying.
 Most residence halls (Stone Hall, Johnson Hall, McDonald Hall, Weldon Hall, Wood Hall) also offer community kitchen spaces.
 All residential facilities are smoke free and pet free with the exception of service animals.